rgj40q/laughing-succotash/doc.md

 ## §2.4

-INFINITIVE is derived from verb with meaning 'the act or process of <verb>ing'.
+INFINITIVE is derived from verb with meaning 'the act or process of \[verb\]ing'.
 The subject is dropped.
 Transitive infinitive should take a direct object.
 Impersonal infinitives are forbidden.
 The ending is -r.
 * *dormer* 'to sleep'
-* *platter* 'to be a dish.'
+* *platter* 'to be a dish'
 * *inir francie* 'to be in France'
 * *cercir le pome* 'to look for the apple'
 * *cerciar me* 'to be looked for by me'

 ## §2.5

-Like infinitive, GERUND is derived from verb with meaning 'the act or process of <verb>ing'.
+Like infinitive, GERUND is derived from verb with meaning 'the act or process of \[verb\]ing'.
 Unlike infinitive, both the subject and object are dropped, if any, and impersonal gerunds are allowed.
 The endings are:
 * *-nda*, singular
     * *ventonda* 'wind'
     * *dormenda* 'the act of sleeping'